What is Cash Flow? What You Need to Know as a Small Business Owner

 8. Cash Flow Calculation

-Cash calculation is a process of knowing where you are cash flow-wise for a specific situation.
+Cash Flow calculation is a process of knowing where you are cash flow-wise for a specific situation.
 This can be to :

 • measure a specific marketing campaign